Michael Orozco

-Michael Orozco Fiscal (born February 7, 1986) is an American professional soccer player who plays as a center-back for USL Championship club Orange County SC.
+Michael Orozco Fiscal (born February 7, 1986) is an American retired professional soccer player who played as a center-back.

 Early life

 Orozco grew up in Anaheim, California.
 His parents are originally from Mexico, and Michael joined the youth program of Mexican Primera A team San Luis in 2002.

 Career

 Professional

 Michael Orozco made his professional debut for San Luis during the Apertura 2006 tournament, when he entered as a second-half substitute against Tigres UANL, but was sent off after just two minutes.
 He played in 106 league matches for the club until its move to Chiapas.

 In January 2010, Orozco left San Luis to join MLS side Philadelphia Union on loan.
 After one season, Philadelphia decided not to exercise its purchase option on Orozco and he returned to San Luis.

 Orozco was loaned to Puebla for the 2013 Clausura.
 The move was extended the following summer.

 Orozco scored the first goal of his Puebla career in a 2–1 loss to Cruz Azul.